Berenguer de Vilademuls: Assassination

 Berenguer was assassinated by a relative, Guillem Ramon I de Montcada, his niece's husband.
-In a letter to the suffragans of Tarragona, Pope Celestine III detailed the crime, especially heinous because proprius homo fuisset archiepiscopi, "he was the arhcbishops' man", i.e. vassal.
+In a letter to the suffragans of Tarragona, Pope Celestine III detailed the crime, especially heinous because proprius homo fuisset archiepiscopi, "he was the archbishop's man", i.e. vassal.
 The assassination was part of an ongoing dispute between two Catalan factions.
 In 1190, in a sirventes, "Un sirventes ai en cor a bastir", the troubadour Guillem de Berguedà accused the king of not accepting him into his company in order to please the archbishop of Tarragona.
 By that time Berenguer "appeared in the eyes of the partisans of the Cabrera–Castellbò band as the principal inspiration in royal politics."

 No action, either by the king or by the clergy was taken against Guillem Ramon for ten months after the murder.
 But at that point he went into exile.
 He did not return until he inherited the viscounty of Béarn from his brother, Gaston VI, in 1214.
 In September 1215 he prepared his will and then went to Rome to seek absolution.
 Pope Innocent III delegated his case to three cardinals—Nicholas of Tusculum, Pelayo of Albano and Ugolino of Ostia—who imposed a strict penance on him.